 Bollywood, Finance, and Commerce – the three ingredients of Mumbai aren’t enough to encapsulate its diversity.
 The city that shelters almost 2 crore people has been the host to many startups that have made its way into everyone’s lingo.
 However strange it appears, few most sought after names in the startup world had originated from our very own ‘Mayanagri’ (Mumbai).
-This might seem a bit unbelievable considering the fact that Bengaluru is renowned for its tech marketplace but Mumbai still has managed to nurture startups that has made it big.
+This might seem a bit unbelievable considering the fact that Bengaluru is renowned for its tech marketplace but Mumbai still has managed to nurture startups that have made it big.
 Here’s is the list:

 The Messiah of all entertainment needs BookMyShow originated in Mumbai when Ashish Hemrajani, the founder of the firm had a Eureka moment while listening to a radio announcement that promoted Rugby tickets.
 During the ideation period, he cajoled his friends Rajesh Balpande and Parikshit Dar to come onboard who handled finance and technology respectively.
 The company started with the name Big Tree Entertainment, then later changed to ‘Go For Ticketing’ and ‘India Ticketing’ before hooking onto ‘BookMyShow’.
-And in its sixteen-year long journey, the firm stumbled upon many roadblocks, from a meager INR 25000 capital to the current evaluation of INR 3000 Crore, from the world of no credit or debit card to an online giant, the company has seen it all.
+And in its sixteen-year long journey, the firm stumbled upon many roadblocks, from a meager Rs 25000 capital to the current evaluation of Rs 3000 Crore, from the world of no credit or debit card to an online giant, the company has seen it all.

 A pessimist says the glass is half empty, an optimist says it is half full.
 An entrepreneur looks at the empty section and adds some scotch either to enjoy the journey or be too drunk to bother.